Kshitij-F/data-visualization/README.md

 # data-visualization

 This data visualization is a tribute Hans Rosling, a famous statistician, and public speaker who had the ability to bring life to the data.
-Inspired by one of his "story-telling-with-the-data" project, I have tried to get into his mind-set.It has  Scatter plot with colour groupings and size encoding for the third variable of country size
+Inspired by one of his "story-telling-with-the-data" project, I have tried to get into his mind-set.
+It has  Scatter plot with colour groupings and size encoding for the third variable of country size

 This is how it looks once the setup is ready!